nushackers/nushackers-site/_posts/2011-02-16-nus-hackers-what-we-do.md

 ---
 layout: post

-title: NUS Hackers: What We Do
+title: "NUS Hackers: What We Do"
 date: 2011-02-16 21:06
 author: ejames
 comments: true